 The University requires evidence to make sure that international students on F and J visas comply with these insurance rules.
 There are no exceptions to the medical health insurance requirement!

 It is mandatory that all non-immigrant international students who hold F and J visa statuses have medical health insurance which is acceptable to the University.

 - This includes part-time and full-time registration.
-Please note that the 2017-2018 insurance premiums have changed.
-Under LSU Student Accident & Sickness Insurance Plan (SASIP), new incoming students with F visa status and J visa status will be automatically charged $1529 for the spring/summer 2019 plan.
-This charge provides students with medical health insurance coverage from January 6, 2019 through August 13, 2019.
+Please note that the 2019-2020 insurance premiums have changed.
+Under LSU Student Accident & Sickness Insurance Plan (SASIP), students with F visa status and J visa status will be automatically charged $1083 for the fall 2019 plan.
+This charge provides students with medical health insurance coverage from August 14, 2019 through January 5, 2020.

 - The following students should contact Gallagher Student Health/United HealthCare (LSU's